BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKRelabelComponentImage.md

 ## Description

-filter_data.detail_desc=RelabelComponentImageFilter remaps the labels associated with the objects in an image (as from the output of ConnectedComponentImageFilter ) such that the label numbers are consecutive with no gaps between the label numbers used.
+RelabelComponentImageFilter remaps the labels associated with the objects in an image (as from the output of ConnectedComponentImageFilter ) such that the label numbers are consecutive with no gaps between the label numbers used.
 By default, the relabeling will also sort the labels based on the size of the object: the largest object will have label #1, the second largest will have label #2, etc. If two labels have the same size their initial order is kept.
 The sorting by size can be disabled using SetSortByObjectSize.

 Label #0 is assumed to be the background and is left unaltered by the relabeling.